 (If you have ever wondered why many languages doesn't allow nested comments, this is the explanation.
 Comments can then easily be stripped with a single regular expression.
 With nested comments it would be more complex.)

-For XHTML, this means you can identify individual syntax elements like comments, start tags, end tags etc. But you cannot match start tags to end tags using a regular expression alone.
+For XHTML, this means you can identify individual syntax units like comments, start tags, end tags etc. But you cannot match start tags to end tags using a regular expression alone, since elements can be nested arbitrarily deep.

 Of course you can pretty easily solve the matching by combining the regex matching with a counter or stack.
 But then you are not using only a regular expression, you have ventured into parsing.